Vietnam.vn - Nền tảng quảng bá Việt Nam

 Palijon is not the only tourist to say this.
 Since the film aired, the pier in Iselwlad village became famous and attracted many Asian tourists to visit.
 In the movie, the male lead sat playing the piano on this wooden pier.

 Jiah Hni Gwee, 35, from Malaysia, looked at the place where the guitar used to stand on the pier in the film, and talked about her dream of someone sitting there and playing the guitar for her one day.
-"That would be wonderful and romantic," the tourist said.
+"That would be so wonderful and romantic," the tourist said.

 A survey by South Korea's Ministry of Culture found that "Crash Landing on You" was the second most popular Korean drama among international audiences in 2021, after "Squid Game."
 The show's success has given Iseltwald a headache, especially from 2022, when travel restrictions in most Asian countries are lifted.

 The head of the Swiss tourist office, Titia Weiland, said the number of visitors had exploded.
-It was difficult to get an exact count, but estimates put the ratio at 1,000 visitors per resident.
+It was difficult to get an exact count, but estimates put the ratio at 1,000 visitors per person.

-Aerial view of Iselwlad village.
+A bird's-eye view of Iselwlad village.
 Photo: AFP

-Aerial view of Iselwlad village.
+A bird's-eye view of Iselwlad village.
 Photo: AFP

 To combat this, from May 2023 only pre-booked and paid parking will be allowed.
 Local authorities have also installed turnstiles at the pier.
 Visitors who want to enter to take photos will have to pay a fee of 5.50 USD.
 Sonja Hornung, manager of the Strand Hotel overlooking the famous pier, said the measures have made a positive difference.
 "Last year it was terrible (people crowding the pier to take photos) but this year has been much better," she said.